eubr-bigsea/Compss-Python/functions/ml/classification/Knn/README.md

 ## Instructions:

+The algorithm reads a dataset composed by labels (numeric or categorical data) and features (numeric fields).

 To use this implementation, you can the method `fit()` to create a model based in the training data and then, use the method `transform()` to predict the test data.
 If you want to predict the same input data of the `fit()` method, you can use the method `fit_transform()` to do the both steps.